Dieterbe/dieterblog/content/posts/software-values.md

 How to determine whether software is fit for use, stable and well supported?

-Typically, individuals (even within an organisation) start small POC's to validate software, which can then grow to become more critical over time.
+Typically, individuals (even within an organization) start small POC's to validate software, which can then grow to become more critical over time.
 The choice between on-prem or cloud is largely dependent on context - e.g. is it technical infrastructure or does it support a non-engineering department? - and also somewhat up to personal preference.
 The fewer hurdles in this process, the better.
 Software is preferred if it requires no signup, payments, paperwork or legal red tape.
 Closed source on-prem products and non-OSI-compliant "open source" products require more legal caution, even when they claim they can safely be used.
 Sometimes the OSI compliant AGPL license is problematic and is out-right banned or requires legal legwork.
-In heavily regulated organisations there is so much red tape that open source adds no benefits, or even complicates adoption (due to concerns about IP, supply chain, license compliance, etc), but such organisations tend to be well equipped to deal with that.
+In heavily regulated organizations there is so much red tape that open source adds no benefits, or even complicates adoption (due to concerns about IP, supply chain, license compliance, etc), but such organizations tend to be well equipped to deal with that.

 In case of on-prem, software is also better if it is:
 * easily deployed